 Lubbock can be a dangerous place to drive, both physically and fiscally.
-Lubbock averages nearly 6,700 collisions per year, with nearly a third resulting in injuries or fatalities.
+Lubbock averages nearly 6,700 collisions annually, with nearly a third resulting in injuries or fatalities.

 The Easiest Way to Take Defensive Driving in Lubbock?
 Do it Online

 Depending on the school, classroom defensive driving has always been fun; being in the presence of humans again might even make it more so.
 Now I’m not gonna lie; classroom defensive driving in Lubbock is hard to find anymore.
-Here are a couple of schools where you can still make that happen.
+But, here’s a school where you can still make that happen.

-EZ Defensive Driving offers classes every Saturday at River Smith’s.
-According to their website, the price of the class includes free buffet, free help with paperwork, free notary services, even a free pen!
+E.Z.
+Defensive Driving offers classes every Saturday at River Smith’s.
+According to their website, the class price includes a free buffet, free help with paperwork, free notary services, and even a free pen!